dlion/domenicoluciani/_posts/2016-07-04-nucleo-ultrasonic-sensor.md

 ---
-layout: post
-title: "Interfacing an ultrasonic sensor with NUCLEO board"
+title: Interfacing an ultrasonic sensor with NUCLEO board
-date: 2016-07-04 10:20:00
-categories: [Programming, Electronics, Nucleo, MBED, ST, ultrasonic, sensor]
+description: For academic purpose I have to interface the F401RE NUCLEO board with the HY-SRF05 ultrasonic sensor, it uses the sonar principle to allow to measure the distance to an obstacle.
+tags:
+- hardware
 cover: "/assets/images/covers/ultrasonic.jpg"
-excerpt_separator: <!--more-->
+excerpt_separator: "<!--more-->"
-lang: en
 ---

 For academic purpose I have to interface the F401RE NUCLEO board with the HY-SRF05 ultrasonic sensor, it uses the sonar principle to allow to measure the distance to an obstacle.